Indian officials travel deep into jungle to allow one temple priest to vote

 “We want to make sure that no voter is left behind,” he told ANI.

-Reporting by Munsif Vengattil and Zeba Siddiqui; Additional reporting by Amit Dave; Editing by Martin Howell, Robert Birsel
+Reporting by Munsif Vengattil and Zeba Siddiqui; Additional reporting by Amit Ganguly; Editing by Martin Howell, Robert Birsel